 As required by Section 22.1-296.1 of the Code of Virginia, certify that the student will not have direct contact with known registered sex offenders.

-Provide the HQWBL coordinator/teacher/point of contact with all information related to safety guidelines for the employer’s infectious disease mitigation strategies, including the required PPE.
+Provide the HQWBL coordinator/teacher/point-of-contact with all information related to safety guidelines for the employer’s infectious disease mitigation strategies, including the required PPE.

 Assist the student in exploring the related career, including providing information on daily and long-term job responsibilities; knowledge and skills necessary for job performance; required education and training needed; expected salary range; job outlook; and personal characteristics needed for success.